-4) Cutting Off The Ring
+4) Cutting Off the Ring

 If there’s one thing that a pressure fighter must do to be successful against a good mover, is knowing how to cut off the ring properly, instead of just following his opponent around.
 Matthysse’s ability to cut off the ring has allowed him to systematically break down his opponents quicker.

 What’s even more impressive that largely goes unnoticed is that he doesn’t always maintain the pressure.
-Sometimes, he’ll bring his opponent back to the centre of the ring, and gets them to engage with him, which he anticipates very well.
+Sometimes, he’ll bring his opponent back to the center of the ring, and gets them to engage with him, which he anticipates very well.